SuleimanFarah/sunpy/ORG/Coordination-Meeting-2020-Notes.md

   * Eventually this will be wrapped by a higher-level function
   * Challenges
     * Verifying accuracy to high precision
-    * Coordinates provided by external sources may be innacurate! (e.g. JPL, AIA, SUVI, HMI)
+    * Coordinates provided by external sources may be inaccurate! (e.g. JPL, AIA, SUVI, HMI)
   * A new paper should be written (follow on to [Bill Thompsons paper](https://ui.adsabs.harvard.edu/abs/2006A%26A...449..791T/abstract)) that describes new frames as well as compares accuracy between different implementations and lays out some best practices.
   * Supporting velocities in the coordinates framework
     * works!